datawhores/empuploader/README.md

 ## gifsicle
 - on linux you will need to install sudo apt-get install gifsicle
 - on Windows they provide binaries at https://eternallybored.org/misc/gifsicle/
-- A binary for windows user will be provided however correctly that has not been tested
+- the binary should be in your path and callable via gifsicle or gifsicle.exe depending on your os

 # Intro